guardrails-ai/provenance_embeddings/README.md

 ## Description

 This validator uses embedding similarity to check if an LLM generated text can be supported by the sources.
 In order for this validator to work, a list of sources must be provided to which the LLM generated text can be  attributed.
+In order to use the validator, you must provide either of the following in the metadata:
+- a `query_function`: The `query_function` function should take a string as input (the LLM-generated text) and return a list of relevant chunks.
+The list should be sorted in ascending order by the distance between the chunk and the LLM-generated text.
+2. `sources` and `embed_function`: The `embed_function` should take a string or a list of strings as input and return a np array of floats.
+The vector should be normalized to unit length.

 Below is a step-wise breakdown of how the validator works:
 1. The list of sources is chunked based on user's parameters.